 Pathway: In order to close the existing gaps between the Larkspur and Windsor Stations in the built or funded pathway segments, the cost estimate for delivering those segments is \$35-40 million based on current construction estimates.
-Construction to close existing gaps in SMART pathway connections includes the following:
+Construction of pathway connecting to SMART stations includes:

-- Larkspur to Downtown San Rafael Station

-- Civic Center to Downtown Novato Stations

-- Downtown Novato to San Marin Stations

-- Petaluma to Cotati Stations

-- Santa Rosa North to Sonoma County Airport Stations
+- Larkspur to Down Town San Rafael station pathway - Civic Center to Downtown Novato stations pathway - Downtown Novato to San Marin Stations pathway - Petaluma to Cotati stations pathway - Santa Rosa North to Sonoma County Airport stations pathway extensions, SMART will also look to improve the frequency of service.
+This would require: